swiftlang/swift-evolution/proposals/XXXX-reduce-with-inout.md

 ## Alternatives considered

 We considered removing the existing `reduce`, but the problem with that is two-fold.
 First, removing it breaks existing code.
 Second, it's useful for algorithms that don't use mutating methods within `combine`.
 We considered overloading `reduce`, but that would stress the type checker too much.

+There has been a really active discussion about the naming of the first parameter.
+Naming it `mutating:` could deceive people into thinking that the value would get mutated in place.
+Naming it `mutatingCopyOf:` is also tricky: even though a copy of the struct gets mutated, copying is always implicit when using structs, and it wouldn't copy an instance of a class. `into:` seems the best name so far.

 Under active discussion: the naming of this method.
 See the [swift-evolution thread](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170116/030300).